 A word about mayonnaise

 If you want to channel your inner Julia Child, making your own mayonnaise is really child’s play (pun intended).
+Follow my easy homemade mayo recipe that is also Mediterranean Diet friendly.
 Nothing coming out of a jar will ever taste as good.
-However, one drawback about homemade mayonnaise is that it doesn’t keep beyond 1 or 2 days, and the minimum yield using 1 egg is about 1-1/4 cup of mayo.
+However, one drawback about homemade mayonnaise is that it doesn’t keep beyond 3 days, and the minimum yield using 1 egg is about 1-1/2 cup of mayo.
 If you feed a big crowd, it’s not a problem.
 If you feed one or two people, it is.
-For that reason, I do not yet have a recipe posted here for homemade mayonnaise.
-Maybe I will, one of these days.
-Meanwhile, you can find one here.

 But thank goodness, the food industry has come up with shelf-stable options that can keep much longer in your refrigerator once they are open, yet are not made with what I referred to as inferior ingredients.
 It’s all about reading the labels.
 Some of the brands available out there that I have vetted:

 If time is a precious commodity for you and you don’t need the Zen experience of prepping your cabbage by hand, it is perfectly OK to buy a bag of pre-shredded cabbage or coleslaw mix.
 I’ve been known to do that myself back in the days when I worked 12 hour workdays in an office.
 Just don’t buy the coleslaw “salad kits” that include a bag of heart-attack inducing dressing…

 If you have some red cabbage on hand, it’s a great color addition!

 Green onions make a good substitute for red onions, as do shallots.